 This post is a part of a series of articles which addresses the daily tasks and responsibilities of our Group’s Admin Team.
 To see all of the posts on Admin responsibilities click here.

 When I created our Group, the rules were no more than bare bones.
 There were only a couple of general rules relating to content, and that was it!
-Then, the Group quickly went viral, with thousands of Members joining daily.
+Then, the Group quickly went viral, with many, many Members joining daily.
 Things looked very different on the feed back then.

 Since those early days, based on Member feedback and experience, in order to give the Project the positive and loving feel that it currently has, our rules changed and grew as did our Community.
-Over 60 rules of content were articulated and fine-tuned.
+Over 100 rules of content have been articulated and fine-tuned.
 The rules decide what is allowed into the Group and what isn’t.

 I have invested plenty of time and thought into writing and developing the rules of the Group, with the assistance of my colleagues in the Admin Team, as well as the invaluable feedback we received from our Members.
 There was a need to put in place rules that define the concept and visions of our Project.
 Thus, with time, additional rules were added and existing rules were amended according to the Community’s needs and feedback.